ewaldhorn/dart_tracer/README.md

 ## Disclaimer

 I have been doing a lot of Python and JavaScript of late, so my Dart is very rusty!
 None of this is best practice or even good code.
-The fact that it runs in incidental.
+The fact that it even runs is incidental.
 If it works for you, awesome.
 If it doesn't, sorry!

 ### Please Note